Missouri drops the ball in retiring Band-Aid Man’s number

 An oversight?
 Hardly.
 Better late than never?
 Preposterous.
 A long time coming?
 Absolutely absurd and ridiculous.

-Thirty-one years after the fact, Derrick Chievous, one of the most colorful, decorated, prolific scorers and splendid players in the history of Missouri Basketball, finally had his #3 raised to the rafters of Mizzou Arena at halftime of Tuesday night’s 66-58 loss.
+Thirty-one years after the fact, Derrick Chievous, one of the most colorful, decorated, prolific scorers and splendid players in the history of Missouri Basketball, finally had his No. 3 raised to the rafters of Mizzou Arena at halftime of Tuesday night’s 66-58 loss.

 RELATED: Missouri appeals NCAA sanctions levied against 3 sports